-H2A First-time Full-time Full-time Undergrad Less Than Full-time Freshmen (Incl.
+H2A First-time Full-time Freshmen Full-time Undergrad (Incl.
 Fresh.)
-Undergrad H2A n) Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) H2A o) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n H2A p) Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 0 0 H2A q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line \boldsymbol{p} \$ 0 \$ 0
+Less Than Full-time Undergrad H2A n) Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) H2A o) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n H2A p) Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 0 0 H2A q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line \boldsymbol{p} \$ 0 \$ 0

 ^{} As policy, Hamilton does not award non-need based aid.
-However, due to participation in the Posse Program a few students each year who are not full need receive aid due to the sipulations of the program.
-This year that included 1 freshman and 5 overall.
+However, due to participation in the Posse Program, each year a few students who do not demonstrate financial need receive aid due to the stipulations of the program.
+This year that included 0 freshman and 4 overall.